 What's an Analogue?

-The Pavilion Lake Research Project is part of the Canadian Space Agency's (CSA) Analogue Research Network because of its many connections to our understanding of life in the universe and human space exploration.
+The Pavilion Lake Research Project has many connections to our understanding of life in the universe and human space exploration.
 Understanding how modern microbialites grow and the signatures that they leave behind in the rock record give us a window into the earliest life forms on Earth.
 If life did evolve on other planets, the structures at Pavilion Lake might also be similar to those preserved within the planet's rock record.

 In terms of the exploration analogies of our work to human space exploration, there are many.
 For example, our submersible pilots and divers are exposed to harsh conditions that require life support systems to study the microbialites.
 This is analogous to astronauts in space who require space suits and rovers to explore the surface of the Moon, and in the future, Mars.
 Our exploration methods are closely monitored so we can learn how to efficiently explore new planets and conduct science in extreme environments.

 Looking from a Distance: Satellites and Autonomous Underwater Vehicles (AUV)